 Create, manage, and publish sensitivity labels for Teams

-For how to enable, create, and publish sensitivity labels for Teams, see Use sensitivity labels with Microsoft Teams, Microsoft 365 groups, and SharePoint sites.
+For how to enable, create, and publish sensitivity labels for Teams, see Azure Active Directory classification and sensitivity labels for Microsoft 365 groups.

 Creating, updating and deleting sensitivity labels require careful sequencing with publishing labels to users.
 Any deviation in the sequence can result in persistent team creation errors for all users.
 Therefore, it's critical to do the following when you create and publish labels, modify and delete published labels, and manage team creation errors.

 When a label is created and published in the Security & Compliance Center, it can take up to 10 minutes for the label to become visible in the teams creation interface.
 Use the following steps to publish the label for all users in the tenant: